tarwn/lessthandot-hugo/blogs/content/posts/2013-03-18-using-with-result-sets-with.md

 > Can you use this feature to get result sets from the stored procedure returning multiple result sets such as sp_spaceused?
 If so, can you show this?

 So today we are going to look at how we can do this.
-Let&#8217;s say we execute the following stored procedure without specifying an object name
+Let's say we execute the following stored procedure without specifying an object name

 sql
 EXEC sp_spaceused